nvs/gem-leaderboards/README.md

 - Notes: The video says Gem TD 4.0.
 However, there is no actual gameplay difference between that unofficial version and the last official version by Bryvx.
-Until Gem TD+ 1.4.0, the gameplay and balance between the original Gem TD and that of Gem TD Plus was essentially the same.
+Until Gem TD+ 1.4.0, the gameplay and balance between the original Gem TD and that of Gem TD Plus were essentially the same.
 - [Video](https://www.youtube.com/watch?v=Mydun82zEX8)

 ![](other/39_52-herr_beppo.jpg?raw=true)